 The rules below take precedence over the general rules listed earlier in this guidebook.
 The seasons, bag limits and other restrictions in this section apply only to the waters listed below.

-General rules apply to all of the waters NOT listed in this section (see the Bag and Possession Limits section on page 16 to learn more about catching and harvesting fish at waters that are NOT listed in this section):
+General rules apply to all of the waters NOT listed in this section.
+(See Bag and possession limits on page 18 to learn more about catching and harvesting fish at waters that are NOT listed in this section.)